AlanTurist/covid19_worldometers_scraping_and_analysis/README.md

   <br>
   <br>
   <body>
   <center>Web scraper worldsmeter_scraper.py takes all the data from worldometers and creates the today_worldwide_covid19_data.csv data       base for all the countries daily.
-And after that, worldmeters_analysis.py analyzes all the data.
+And after that, worldmeters_analysis.py analyzes all the data.</center>
     <br>
     <br>
     If you like to test the script, just download worldmeters_analysis.exe and run it.